*8 Minute Read*

 Your sales pipeline is a visual representation of each stage of your sales process.
 A defined and illustrated sales pipeline helps sales teams understand exactly where they are in the sales process for each lead.
-Clearly defining the stages of the sales pipeline will allow your team to close more deals over time.
+Clearly defining the stages of the sales pipeline helps your team close more deals over time.

 Defining Your Stages

 Each step in the sales process is clearly defined by your organization.
-These steps are comprised of the next desired actions that an individual or company needs to take to get to the point where a sales transaction occurs.
-Since each company is different, your process should reflect your unique business needs as well as what your customers need to make an informed buying decision.
+These steps are comprised of steps an individual or company needs to take to reach a sales transaction.
+Since each company is different, your process should reflect your unique business needs, as well as your customer needs to make an informed buying decision.

 Fill Your Pipeline With Qualified Leads

-For every business, having a sales pipeline filled with prospects is the most ideal situation.
-As we know, having an ineffective sales process can be detrimental to your sales pipeline.
-An ineffective sales process can also negatively impact the overall financial health of your business.
+For every business, having a sales pipeline filled with prospects is the most ideal situation because having an ineffective sales process is detrimental to your sales pipeline.
+An ineffective sales process negatively impacts the overall financial health of your business.

-If your sales process is poorly defined, one of the ways that your business will be affected is by having most of your revenue come from a small percentage of your customers.
+If your sales process is poorly defined, one way your business will be affected is by having most of your revenue come from a small percentage of your customers.

 To clarify, an example of this would be as follows:

 Let’s say you have 100 customers, but only 15 customers are doing most of the buying.
-Just losing a few of the bulk buying 15 customers can have an effect on your business’ finances.
+Losing a few of those 15 customers can affect your business’ finances.
 This is why it is essential for a business to have and maintain a sales pipeline filled with qualified prospects and recurring customers.
-Your prospects and existing customers will protect you from relying on such a small number of individuals to meet your monthly sales goals.
+Your prospects and existing customers will protect you from relying on a few customers to meet your monthly sales goals.

 A strong sales pipeline is the life force of your business.

-A business owner or sales team manager can not even consider short-term growth let alone long-term growth if there does not exist a well-defined sales process that feeds leads into your sales pipeline.
-It is these leads that keep your business in the game.
-Closing deals with them allow you to accomplish your short-term/long-term growth goals.
+A business owner or sales team manager can’t consider short-term growth, let alone long-term growth, if there isn’t a well-defined sales process that feeds leads into your sales pipeline.
+Those leads keep your business in the game.
+Closing deals with these leads helps you accomplish short-term/long-term growth goals.

 3 Components Of A Strong Sales Pipeline